Accounting software: Implementation

 In many cases, implementation (i.e. the installation and configuration of the system at the client) can be a bigger consideration than the actual software chosen when it comes down to the total cost of ownership for the business.
 Most mid-market and larger applications are sold exclusively through resellers, developers, and consultants.
 Those organizations generally pass on a license fee to the software vendor and then charge the client for installation, customization, and support services.
 Clients can normally count on paying roughly 50-200% of the price of the software in implementation and consulting fees.

-Other organizations sell to, consult with, and support clients directly, eliminating the reseller.
-Accounting software provides many benefits such as speed up the information retrieval process, bring efficiency in Bank reconciliation process, automatically prepare Value Added TAX (VAT) / Goods and Services TAX (GST), and, perhaps most importantly, provide the opportunity to see the real-time state of the company's financial position.

 Types

 Personal accounting

 Personal accounting software is simple in design and is used mostly for individuals.
 Some activities that it supports are accounts payable-type accounting transactions, managing budgets, and simple account reconciliation.
 It is relatively inexpensive compared to the other accounting options.
 One of the more common uses of personal accounting software is for tax preparation.
-This software is used to file tax returns in a format suitable with the Internal Revenue Service.
+This software is used to file tax returns in a format accepted by national tax authorities, such as the Internal Revenue Service (IRS) in the United States.
 An example of such software would be TurboTax.